+Coming to work in Australia?
 Health Insurance is a requirement for most overseas visitors who come to live/work or study in Australia until they become permanent residents.
-The type of cover required is dependent on the country you are coming from and the type of visa you have.
-The health insurance required is different from the regular health insurance packages that Australians take out and the type of cover will also be dependent on your visa.
+The type of cover required is dependent on the country you are relocating from and the type of visa you have.
+The Australian health insurance required is different from the regular health insurance packages that Australians take out and the type of cover will also be dependent on your visa.
 You can obtain health insurance from a health insurance provider or travel agent in your country of residence.
-If you are on a 457 visa then the health cover you need to look out for is called Overseas Vistor Cover.
+If you are on a 482 visa then the health cover you need to look out for is called Overseas Visitor Cover.

-Please note Most health insurance premiums have ‘waiting periods’ which means that for that ‘waiting period’ – which can be 3/6/12 months you are not covered for some treatments such as pre-existing conditions or pregnancy related services.
-Be sure to check with your insurer what their policy includes and which ‘waiting periods’ apply to your policy.
+Please note When relocating to Australia most health insurance premiums have ‘waiting periods’ which means that for that ‘waiting period’ – which can be 3/6/12 months you are not covered for some treatments such as pre-existing conditions or pregnancy related services.
+So before moving to Australia be sure to check with your insurer what their policy includes and which ‘waiting periods’ apply to your policy.

 What type of Health Cover do I need?

 Tourist Visa: If you are visiting Australia on a tourist or ETA visa it is not a requirement of your visa to have health cover.
 It is recommended that you get health insurance to cover the duration of your stay as you will not be covered by the Australian public health care system unless you are covered by a reciprocal health care agreement.
 The countries that are allowed access to Medicare benefits are: Belgium, Finland, Ireland, Italy, Malta, Norway, the Netherlands, New Zealand, Slovenia, Sweden and the UK*.
 People aged 75 years and over, regardless of passport country, are required to have private health cover.